Mass of the Fermenting Dregs

-They have been signed to the Japanese indie rock record label AVOCADO Records since the release of their self-titled EP in January 2008.
+Starting with the release of their self-titled EP in January 2008, they signed to the Japanese indie rock record label AVOCADO Records.
+They have released four albums since their second EP.
+After their first album, they have released independently or gone through FLAKE SOUNDS.

 History

 Early career

 Mass of the Fermenting Dregs was formed in 2002 in Kobe, Hyogo Prefecture, with the original all-female lineup of Natsuko Miyamoto, Chiemi Ishimoto and Reiko Gotoh.
 The name of the band was conceived by simply lining up words the members liked.
 Following Reiko's departure from the band in October 2007, the band toured with the official lineup of Natsuko and Chiemi, with various musicians serving as a "support drummer".
 Their breakthrough came at the 2007 "Road to Tarbox Audition" competition held by EMI Japan, which put the band in contact with noted American record producer Dave Fridmann (The Flaming Lips, OK Go) of Tarbox Road Studios.
 With Fridmann producing, they recorded two tracks, I F A Surfer and Bears (ベアーズ), which appeared on their 2008 self-titled E.P.
-In 2010, support drummer Yoshino Tsutomu became an official member of the band, prior to the release of their major label debut album.
+In 2010, support drummer Isao Yoshino became an official member of the band, prior to the release of their major label debut album.